Hall of Fame Show Jumper genetics analyzed via pedigree

 Lady Josephine 4x4 full siblings The Nun/Norfolk (Lexington RH), 4x5 Hermit (Newminster), 5x5x6x5x6x6x7 full brothers Stockwell/Rataplan (Birdcatcher)

-Nearco 5x4x4x5 St. Simon (Galopin) and he has an American dam-line (Lexington RH and Blackburns Whip RH)
+Nearco 5x4x4x5 St. Simon and his full sister Angelica (Galopin) and he has an American dam-line (Lexington RH and Blackburns Whip RH)

 Nasrullah (son of Nearco) 5x6x6x5 St.Simon (Galopin), 5x5 Canterbury Pilgrim (Birdcatcher) and has an Americanized dam-line (Americus via Lady Josephine)